npm/npmo-docs/up-and-running/platforms/vagrant.md

 To get npm Enterprise up and running with Vagrant, you first need:

 - An npm Enterprise license.
-Get a [free trial] here!
+Get a [free trial] here.
 - [VirtualBox] installed.
 - [Vagrant] installed.